LiamHallinanDev/Web-Development/luna-cards-pages-built/ReadMe.md

 # Read Me
 This folder contains the html scaffolds used to create the basic page layouts for some of the pages on lunacards.com.au.

-Each page is embedded inside the shopify page as HTML and the custom-css.css file is placed inside the shopify theme and added to the header of the theme.
+Each page is embedded inside the shopify page as HTML and the custom-css.css file is placed inside the shopify theme and added as a script to the header of the theme.

 Please read below for more context.